About

 Dr Wiebke Scharff Rethfeldt is a speech and language therapist and full Professor of Speech and Language Therapy and director of the therapeutic sciences in logopedics study program in Bremen, Germany.

-She is Vice-President of the International Association of Communication Sciences and Disorders (IALP).
+She was elected as Secretary and currently serves as Vice President for Communication of the International Association of Communication Sciences and Disorders (IALP).

 Wiebke is an advocate of multilingualism and cultural diversity.
 Her academic specializations are child language development and speech, language and communication difficulties in multilingual children with migration or refugee background.